iris-hep/iris-hep.github.io/pages/covid-19.md

     the local multi-hospital healthcare system and a number of other Princeton Physics, Mechanical Engineering and Neuroscience faculty.
     The system includes data analysis algorithms, visualization and data acquisition from the sensor system (written in Python).
 The following image shows the nurse monitoring station GUI with simulated time series data for airflow, lung pressure and tidal volume transferred to the lungs. (<a href="/assets/images/20200411-Princeton-Open-Vent-Monitor.png">Click for larger image.</a>) This outreach activity has also spawned a separately funded research activity ([PHY-2031509](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2031509&HistoricalAwards=false)) by NSF.
+A preprint article summarizing this work has is available here ["Inexpensive multi-patient respiratory monitoring system for helmet ventilation during COVID-19 pandemic"](Inexpensive multi-patient respiratory monitoring system for helmet ventilation during COVID-19 pandemic)

 <center>
 <a href="/assets/images/20200411-Princeton-Open-Vent-Monitor.png"><img width="40%" src="/assets/images/20200411-Princeton-Open-Vent-Monitor-thumb.png"></a>